 Located near the western Colorado border is Grand Junction, which has a population of around 63,000 people.

-It is considered one of the safest cities to live in Colorado, beating out Denver and Pueblo.
+Grand Junction is considered one of the safest cities to live in Colorado, beating out Denver and Pueblo.
 While it has a low crime rate, it still doesn’t beat the lower crime rate in Colorado Springs.

 Grand Junction is most well-known for the Colorado National Monument, which hosts one of the most scenic road cycling events in the United States.